OpenZeppelin/openzeppelin-inspector/docs/development_environment.md

 If you encounter issues with scanner installation in development mode, be sure to use the `--debug` flag when running Inspector:

 1. Check that the scanner directory has the correct structure:
-   - Python scanners should have a `pyproject.toml` file
-   - Executable scanners should have a single executable file at the root
+   - Scanners should have a single executable file at the root

 2. Ensure the scanner has the required metadata:
-   - Python scanners should have a `[tool.openzeppelin.inspector]` section in `pyproject.toml`
-   - Executable scanners should support a `metadata` mode
+   - Scanners should support a `metadata` mode

 ### Testing Issues